drhelius/Gearboy/README.md

 The emulator is focused on readability of source code, but nevertheless it has good compatibility.

-A lot of effort has gone in to this in order to follow OOP and keep it and as simple as possible.
+A lot of effort has gone in to this in order to follow OOP and keep it as simple as possible.

 ----------